marlonbarrios/horizontal-slitscan/README.md

 ## Soft Spaces:

-It is series of classic video processing algorithms that uses the webcam input as a source and the browser as performance space; it helps us to rediscover the affordances of movement and perception augmented by computational systems and strategies.
-The space of the frame is choreographed and remapped in coupling with user/performer.
-Soft Spaces represent the cognitive continuity of software, interface and embodiment.
-They are invitations to create and compose.
-How do they soaces make you move?"
+It is series of classic video processing algorithms that uses the webcam input as a source and the browser as performance space; they helps us to rediscover the affordances of movement and perception augmented by computational systems and algorithmic compositional strategies.
+The space of the frame is choreographed and remapped in coupling with the camera of user/performer.
+Soft Spaces represent the cognitive continuity of software creation,  interface design and embodiment.
+They conceived as invitations are invitations to create and compose in front of the computer.
+How do they  make you move?"

 Created for MotionDAO experiments in NFTs that invite to move.